rubenfiszel/scala-flow/rbpf.md

 ## Introduction

 Compared to a plain PF, RPBF leverage the linearity of some components of the state by assuming our model gaussian conditionned on a latent variable: Given the attitude $q_t$, our model is linear.
 This is where RPBF shines: We use particle filtering to estimate our latent variable, the attitude, and we use the optimal kalman filter to estimate the state variable.

+This main inspiration from this approach is [@vernaza_rao-blackwellized_2006].
+However, it differs by:

+- adding the wind as a state augmentation
+- adapt the filter to drones by taking into account that the system is too dynamic for assuming that the accelerometer simply output the gravity vector.
+This is solved by augmenting the state with the acceleration as shown later.
+- not use measurements of the IMU as control inputs (this is usually used for wheeled vehicles because of the drift from the wheels) but have both control inputs and measurements.
+- add an attitude sensor.

 We introduce the latent variable $\boldsymbol{\theta}$